-The following table sets forth compensation of the Company's directors for the year ended December 31, 2015:
+The following table sets forth compensation of the Company's directors for the year ended December 31, 2014.

+Fee s Earned or All Other

-Name Fees Earned or Paid in Cash (1) All Other Compensation (2) Total
+Name Pai d in Cash (1) Compensation (2) Total

 Interested Directors

-Michael T. Moe -
+Michael T. Moe

-Mark D. Klein -
+Mark D. Klein

-Mark W. Flynn -
+Mark W. Flynn

 Independent Directors

-Leonard A. Potter \$ 85,000 - \$ 85,000
+Leonard A. Potter \$ 85,000 \$ 85,000

-R. David Spreng (3) 53,356 - 53,356
+R. David Spreng (3) 85,000 85,000

 William V. Campbell (4) 0 0

 Catherine J. Friedman 90,000 90,000

-Bradford C. Koenig (5) 71,417 - 71,417
+Bradford C. Koenig (5)

-Ronald M. Lott (5) 73,903 - 73,903
+Ronald M. Lott (5)

-(1) For a discussion of the independent directors' compensation, see below.

-- (3) Mr. Spreng resigned from his position as a member of the Board of Directors on August 17, 2015. - (4) Mr. Campbell, whose resignation from the Company became effective February 11, 2015, elected not to receive compensation for his service as a member of the Board of Directors. - (5) Messrs.
-Koenig and Lott were each appointed to the Board of Directors effective February 11, 2015 and, as such, received compensation for service as directors only after such date.
+- (1) For a discussion of the independent directors' compensation, see below. - (2) We do not maintain a stock or option plan, non-equity incentive plan or pension plan for our directors. - (3) Mr. Spreng resigned from his position as a member of the Board of Directors on August 17, 2015. - (4) Mr. Campbell, whose resignation from the Company became effective February 11, 2015, elected not to receive compensation for his service as a member of the Board of Directors. - (5) Messrs.
+Koenig and Lott were each appointed to the Board effective February 11, 2015 and, as such, received no compensation for services as directors during the 2014 fiscal year.

 Our independent directors currently receive an annual fee of \$80,000.
-They also receive reimbursement of reasonable out-ofpocket expenses incurred in connection with attending each Board and committee meeting attended in person.
+They also receive reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Board and committee meeting attended in person.
 In addition, the Chair of the audit committee receives an annual fee of \$10,000 and each Chair of any other committee receives an annual fee of \$5,000 for his or her additional services, if any, in these capacities.
 No compensation is paid to directors who are "interested persons" of GSV Capital, as such term is defined in Section 2(a)(19) of the 1940 Act.